Assem-ElQersh/Predicting-Hazardous-Nearest-Earth-Objects-NEOs-/README.md

 Both models perform well with high accuracy, but the **RandomForestClassifier** slightly outperforms the **XGBoostClassifier**.

 ### **Confusion Matrix Visualization**:
-I plot the confusion matrix to visually assess model performance.
+I plotted the confusion matrix to visually assess model performance.

 ## **Conclusion**